 Based on several stakeholder meetings with the USACE, the Applicant understands that a submarine export cable route alternative that crosses the Sand Resource Area would pose regulatory challenges.
-With a standard target submarine export cable burial depth of 6 ft (1.8 m), the presence of the cable and its operational requirements would restrict dredging/use of the Sand Resource Area within an approximately 360-ft (110-m) wide corridor along the submarine export cable route, bisecting the Sand Resource Area.
+With a standard target submarine export cable burial depth of 6 ft (1.8 m), the presence of the cables and their operational requirements would restrict dredging/use of the Sand Resource Area within an approximately 240-ft (73-m)-wide corridor along the submarine export cable route, bisecting the Sand Resource Area.